 - Fatty Fish

 Fatty fish such as salmon, sardines, and mackerel are excellent sources of omega-3 fatty acids.
-These healthy fats can help reduce inflammation in the body over time and improve symptoms such as bloating and cramps (13).
+These healthy fats can help reduce inflammation in the body over time and improve discomfort such as bloating and cramps (13).

 - Fresh Fruits